Kansas City assistance programs.

 The federal government has provided Kansas City a grant that was to be used to provide rent help.
 However, Kansas City has spent only a small fraction of its federal government stimulus money on rent assistance and homelessness prevention, but the city hopes to begin allocating dollars more quickly, city officials have said.

 To date, a few hundred households have received assistance.
 People have received money to help pay rent, utility bills, and security deposits.
 Yes, money for utility bills is also part of the government program.
+Read more on homeless prevention in Missouri.

 The program is for people who had never faced such economic hardship before, and it is not intended to be a long term government charity type program.
 The federal guidelines on who can receive aid are strict, and many applicants are not eligible.
 For rent help or information on eligibility, call 816-474-5112.